MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 Arguments
 * fileName (string) - The name of the image file to save.
-* data (string) - The image data, passed as a string containing a base64 string or byte array.
+* data (string) - The image data, passed as a string containing a base64 string.
 * width (integer) - Optional.
 A whole number greater than 0 specifying the desired image width (in pixels). **Important:** To reduce the size of an image you must supply values for both `width` and `height`.
 Note that if you supply disproportionate values for `width` and `height`, the system uses the proportionately smaller of the two values to resize the image.
 * height (integer) - Optional.
 A whole number greater than 0 specifying the desired image height (in pixels). **Important:** To reduce the size of an image you must supply values for both `width` and `height`.
 Note that if you supply disproportionate values for `width` and `height`, the system uses the proportionately smaller of the two values to resize the image.
 * immediatelyApply (boolean) - Optional.
 A value of `true` tells Misty to immediately display the saved image file, while a value of `false` tells Misty not to display the image.